AyaPK/DevOps-Course-Starter/README.md

 This application uses Github Oauth to authorise users.
 Ensure that you have registered the app with Github Oauth (`settings > developer settings > Oauth apps`) and added the appropriate secrets to your `.env` file.

+Ensure that when deploying the app, the deployed environment also has these environment variables.

+- `OAUTH_CLIENT_ID`: Your Github app's Client ID
+- `OAUTH_CLIENT_SECRET`: Your Github app's Client secret

 ## Deploying to Azure
 The ToDo App can be deployed as an Azure WebApp by following the below steps.